andrew-canaday/pomd4c/API.md

 ### This is all that it does:

-1. It reads a file, specified as the only arg on the command line.
+1. Reads one or more files, specified on the command line.
-1. It emits markdown on `stdout` (errors/debug messages on `stderr`).
+1. Emits markdown on `stdout` (errors/debug messages on `stderr`).

 > :warning: **NOTE**: `pomd4c` _assumes input which has already passed
 > muster for an actual C parser._ It's not strict or even very robust.